 Schedules are provided to each student at the beginning of the school year or upon enrolling.
 The schedule is based upon the student's needs and available class space.
-Any changes in a student's schedule should be handled through the guidance office.
-It is important to note that some courses may be denied because of available space or the need to take prerequisites.
-Students are expected to follow their schedules.
-Any variation should be approved with a pass or schedule change.
+No changes will be made in a student schedules after the first three days of the school year or after the first three days of a new student's enrollment.